Welcome Teachers and Youth Leaders. The Green Bank Observatory has some exciting opportunities that engage you and your students in STEM research.

 Radio Astronomy Update 2017: Pulsars and Gravitational Radiation, Dark Matter and Galaxy Evolution

 This 2.5 day course is designed to celebrate more than 50 years of contributions to the forefront of astronomy by the telescopes of the Green Bank Observatory.
 During this time researchers using these telescopes have made major advances in our understanding of topics as diverse as chemical processes in interstellar space, the early phases of star formation, the assembly of galaxies and galaxy clusters at high redshift, and the properties of black holes.
 Radio astronomy is critical to answering some of today’s hot questions in astronomy.
-Participants, on location at the National Radio Astronomy Observatory, will meet astronomers engaged in answering these questions, learning about the radio universe from the researchers in the field.
+Participants, on location at the Green Bank Observatory, will meet astronomers engaged in answering these questions, learning about the radio universe from the researchers in the field.
 Participants will also work in small groups to observe the radio universe first hand by using a 40 foot diameter radio telescope.
 In addition, since the course will be held at the telescope site, participants will go behind-the-scenes to tour the labs and telescopes, including the 100 meter world-class Green Bank Telescope.
 It is the world’s largest fully steerable single dish radio telescope.
 Presentations will emphasize recent research at Green Bank in two areas:

 - pulsar studies, that could lead in the near future to direct detection of gravitational radiation